Humeral shaft fracture

 Humeral shaft fractures account for 3-5% of all fractures 1,3.
 Although they occur in all age groups, a bimodal distribution is noted.
 The first peak is seen in the third decade in males and the second peak in the seventh decade in females 3.

 Most frequently humeral shaft fractures occur as a result of a direct blow to the upper arm (transverse fractures).
-Indirect trauma from a fall or a twisting action (e.g. arm wrestling) are also encountered and usually result in spiral or oblique fractures 1,3.
+Indirect trauma from a fall or a twisting action (e.g. arm wrestling) is also encountered and usually results in spiral or oblique fractures 1,3.
 The higher the impact strength, the more likely the fracture is to be comminuted 1.
 A minority are open fractures (2-10%) 3.

-The most common associated injury is damage to the radial nerve, on account of its very close relationship to the posterior aspect of the bone, running in the spiral groove between the lateral and medial heads of the triceps muscle.
-1.
+The most common associated injury is damage to the radial nerve (particularly with Holstein-Lewis fractures), on account of its very close relationship to the posterior aspect of the bone, running in the spiral groove between the lateral and medial heads of the triceps muscle 1.